Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 <a name="greendao-tag"></a>
 # GreenDAO [![Maven][greendao-mavenbadge]][greendao-maven] [![Source][greendao-sourcebadge]][greendao-source]

 GreenDAO is a light & fast ORM solution for Android that maps objects to SQLite databases.
-Faster than ORMLite and Room.

 ```java
 buildscript {